-This week we're going for one of my very favourite whiskeys.
-If you've seen me on Instagram you'll know this by now - I love the West Cork cask strength whiskey.
-I love cask strength whiskeys generally because of the nice oily texture they usually (not always) have, and because of the concentration of flavours.
-I like flavour bombs, and if the ABV is too high, there is always water in the tap to add if it's too strong.
+This week we’re going to sip one of my very favourite whiskeys.
+If you’ve seen me on Instagram you’ll know this by now – I love the West Cork cask strength whiskey.

 This beautiful whiskey is a blend of 66% grain whiskey and 33% malt whiskey.
 West Cork uses pot stills for all their whiskey, also their grain whiskey.
 I’m curious to find out eventually how much difference it makes – I’ve tasted lovely column distilled grain whiskeys, but it is well known that pot stills give more flavour to the whiskey.
 This is a topic for more research and an own blog post.

 West Cork Cask Strength is matured in first-fill bourbon casks and then finished for 6 months in exhausted Irish whiskey casks.
 It’s bottled at the impressive 62% ABV.

 Very floral aromas and some light wood.
 Clementine, vanilla and almond.

 Lovely oily texture!!
 Some oak character, sweetness, citrus, a hint of dark chocolate, and a nice spicy finish.

 Obviously this whiskey goes well with some water, that adds sweetness and honey flavours, as well as more cereals and soft vanilla.